rmoradc/CryptoTracker/README.md

 # Running the code
 Run `npm start`.
 The Expo devtools will open, use your device to scan the QR code, or select to run in an emulator if it is set up.

+## Changing Theme
+The theme can be changed by tapping on the 'Tracker' title on the main page.